nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC05 - Find Contact**
+**Use case: UC05 - Find Contact by name**

 **MSS**

 1. User searches for a name.
-2. FAST shows a list of persons with the specified name or people whose name contains the search query.
+2. FAST shows a list of persons with the specified name or people whose name starts with the search query.

    Use case ends.